rendall/one-page-dungeon-navigator/static/dungeons/twilight_basilica_of_pelmos.md

 # Twilight Basilica of Pelmos

 _For centuries the basilica of Pelmos remained sealed.
 Lately it was squatted by a party of cultists.
-The basilica of Pelmos is home to a valuable specie of plants._
+The basilica of Pelmos is home to a valuable species of plant._

 1. A medium chest containing a breastplate and some gold.
 2. A key tucked under some debris.